 Can you use fine pre-ground coffee in a French press?

-What if you get pre-ground coffee because you don’t have a grinder at home.
+What if you get pre-ground coffee because you don’t have a grinder at home?

-In the first place, I would recommend anyone that cares about the taste of their coffee enough to read this post should get a coffee grinder (a decent hand grinder will only cost $40) and a bag of whole beans.
+In the first place, I would recommend anyone who cares about the taste of their coffee enough to read this post should get a coffee grinder (a decent hand grinder will only cost $40) and a bag of whole beans.
 This will improve your coffee more than you might think.